crs7617/FDA/README.md

 # Financial Document Analyzer

-A Streamlit application to extract and analyze financial data from PDF documents using Python and AI.
+An application to extract and analyze financial data from PDF documents using Python and AI.

 ## Features